GrantKop/TerraLink/README.md

 ## Features

 - 🌍 Procedural terrain generation using Perlin noise
-- 🧵 Multithreaded background chunk creation, meshing, and uploading with no mutex locks
+- 🧵 Multithreaded background chunk creation, meshing, and uploading with thread-safe queues to minimize mutex locking
 - 🌐 Multiplayer support with UDP chunk streaming and TCP client tracking
 - 💾 Persistent chunk saving and loading using Zstandard compression
 - 🎮 OpenGL-based rendering using a handful of shader programs